CarcinogenSDA/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_pc_speedrun.md

 ### to 2F E Hall

 From the Dining Room, you are now in the Main Hall.
 Stairskate up the stairs to get to the 2F C-Shaped Hallway.
-Go through the door.
+Go through the door to the C-Shaped Hallway.

 ### to Richard